 A risk assessment is the process of defining the level of risk that exists in any given activity using the risk equation.
 The assessment should identify and quantify the risk.
-Once this has taken place, the treatment of the risk can be determined and then prioritized.
+Once this has taken place, the treatment of the risk can be determined and then prioritised.
 Risk assessment is not a onetime practice.
-It should be done regularly, as defined either by regulatory requirements or the organization themselves.
-It should certainly be considered if the organization is planning on a major change.
+It should be done regularly, as defined either by regulatory requirements or the organisation themselves.
+It should certainly be considered if the organisation is planning on a major change.

 There are many different risk assessment methodologies available.
-The important thing for any organization is to choose a methodology that fits.
-In making this choice, the organization should consider exactly what the scope of the assessment should be, and what the resource requirements of covering these scopes are.
+The important thing for any organisation is to choose a methodology that fits.
+In making this choice, the organisation should consider exactly what the scope of the assessment should be, and what the resource requirements of covering these scopes are.
 The difficulty of implementation, as well as investment in training or making changes to systems are further considerations.

 Finally, the overall cost of implementation will always be at the top of any board level list of considerations.
-All organizations, even those who have direct competitors, will have unique needs which have to be factored into any risk assessment process.
-Creating a model of the organization will assist in the initial phase of business impact assessment – the organization can identify the basic building blocks of its business such as what its primary purpose is; who it sells to; its supply chain; the processes the business requires to run; and how the business is managed.
+All organisations, even those who have direct competitors, will have unique needs which have to be factored into any risk assessment process.
+Creating a model of the organisation will assist in the initial phase of business impact assessment – the organisation can identify the basic building blocks of its business such as what its primary purpose is; who it sells to; its supply chain; the processes the business requires to run; and how the business is managed.

 Finally, the UK government published the Security Policy Framework in 2013, as a set of high-level policies on security, mainly affecting the government and its suppliers.
 All of these requirements must be factored in to any risk assessment process.
 According to the gov.uk website, “The Security Policy Framework describes the standards, best-practice guidelines and approaches that are required to protect UK government assets such as people, information and infrastructure.